Informatics

 Informatics is the study of computational systems.
-According to the ACM Europe Council and Informatics Europe, informatics is synonymous with computer science and computing as a profession, in which the central notion is transformation of information.
+According to the ACM Europe Council and Informatics Europe, informatics is synonymous with computer science and computing as a profession, in which the central notion is the transformation of information.
 In some cases, the term "informatics" may also be used with different meanings, e.g., in the context of social computing or library science.